MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

 1. Open the admin portal at [https://adminportal.local.azurestack.external](https://adminportal.local.azurestack.external).

-2. Convert the Ubuntu .azpkg you downloaded previously to a zip file, and then extract it.
+2. Convert the .azpkg you downloaded previously to a zip file, and then extract it.

-3. Select **Home -> Compute -> VM images -> Add a VM image**.
+3. Select **Home -> Compute -> VM images -> Add**.

 4. You can get the **Publisher**, **Offer**, and **SKU** values of the image from the text file that downloads with the .azpkg file.
 The text file is stored in the destination location.
 The **Version** value is the version noted when downloading the item from Azure.
 You can find the **Name**, **Publisher**, and **Version** values inside the manifest.json file.